 We all knew Michael as a renowned Chef and for his international award winning seafood chowder, but what made him a person so loved and respected was the way he choose to live his life: as an awesome husband, father and son; to be active in his community as a volunteer, by sponsoring athletic teams; holding spirit nights to donate a percentage of a day’s income to local schools; organizing the annual Shrimp Open Golf Tournament to benefit the Cystic Fibrosis Foundation and Duke Lung Transplant Program; and to always greet his customers with enthusiasm and genuine desire to provide them with the best service to make their dining experience a pleasure.
 Through it all, medically, professionally and personally, Michael always gave back, not only for medical research but in every way, every day.
 There was nothing limited in the life of Michael McGowan except too short a time with us.

-Shelly is committed to keeping Michael’s legacy alive and will continue operating Michael’s Seafood Restaurant and completing their dream of the Big Apple Bakery in a manner she knows would make Michael proud.
+Shelly is committed to keeping Michael’s legacy alive and will continue operating Michael’s Seafood Restaurant.